zacharysang/docker-demo/README.md

 # Make this an executable and specify the entrypoint
 CMD npm start

+# Declare mount point to save guestbook data to
+VOLUME ["/root/data"]

 # Make port 8080 available to the host
 EXPOSE 8080
 ```

-See below for some of the other things a Dockerfile can typically do (or see [here](https://docs.docker.com/engine/reference/builder/) for an official reference):
+In general, below are some of the other things a Dockerfile can typically do (or see [here](https://docs.docker.com/engine/reference/builder/) for an official reference):
 * `COPY <src> <dest>` - copy files or directories at `<src>` (relative to our Dockerfile ) to `<dest>` (inside our container)
 * `ADD <src> <dest>` - like copy, but `<src>` can also be a url or link to some remote resource
 * `RUN <command>` - run a command inside the container.
 The changes to the filesystem will be preserved.
 An example of this would be doing something like: `apt install nodejs`, which will make node available in our new image.